dhall-lang/dhall-lang/standard/types.md

     ↑(d, x, m, let y = a₀ in b₀) = let y = a₁ in b₁

-### Induction
+### Other

-No other Dhall expressions bind variables, so the remaining rules descend as
+No other Dhall expressions bind variables, so the shift function descends into sub-expressions in those cases, like this:

-normal:
+    ↑(1, x, 0, List x) = List x@1

+The remaining rules are:

     ↑(d, x, m, t₀) = t₁   ↑(d, x, m, l₀) = l₁   ↑(d, x, m, r₀) = r₁